Side Effects of HIV Medicines

 • Gender: Compared to men, women have smaller bones and lose bone faster due to hormonal changes after menopause.

-• Race/ethnicity: The risk of osteoporosis is greatest for White and Asian women.
+• Race and ethnicity: The risk of osteoporosis is greatest for White and Asian women.

-• Family history: Osteoporosis tends to run in families.
+• Family history: Osteoporosis tends to be genetic.

 The following risk factors for osteoporosis can be controlled by lifestyle choices: